umbraco/UmbracoDocs/Umbraco-Uno/Creating-Content/Work-with-content/index.md

 Whether you're creating a new landing page, a new section or a feed area, the process of creating a new piece of content follows the same flow:

-1. In the Content tree, hover over the piece of content that you want to create a new piece of content under - this could be the Start node or another landing page
+1. In the Content tree, hover over the piece of content that you want to create a new piece of content under - this could be the Start page or another landing page
 2. Selecting the three little dots will open a "Create" dialog
 3. From the "Create" dialog, choose which type of content you want to create - choose between **Page** and **Feed**
 4. Select the chosen type and a workspace area will now display a blank piece of content